 Too Many Browser Tabs and/or Programs are Open

-When using your computer, opening too many programs or browser tabs so that you can utilize them at once can slow your machine.
-If you open many browser tabs and/or programs, the processing speed and memory of your computer may limit you from moving from one of the open programs or browser tabs to another in a quick manner.
+When using your PC, opening too many programs or browser tabs so that you can utilize them at once can slow your machine.
+If you open many browser tabs and/or programs, the processing speed and memory of your PC may limit you from moving from one of the open programs or browser tabs to another in a quick manner.

 Your Computer’s Memory or Hard Drive is Maxed Out